A629N Orange Street Roundabout to Ogden, Calderdale

 Speed cameras need installing from morrisons up to where the others start at ogden, that section of road is like a race track at night, as soon as people pass the heathmoor park road turn off they put their foot down, it's so dangerous

-Zarose asked almost 3 years ago
+Zarose asked over 3 years ago

 Thank you for your feedback.
 All comments will be analysed as part of the consultation.
 A potential speed activated warning sign is also being considered on the southbound A629 under the current designs (north of the Wrigley Hill junction, as marked on the Component A overview).